BenJohnCarson/CV/README.md

 **Cognizant**
 *Programme Analyst- Full Stack*
+- Worked on the frontend of a large business to business website using Ember.js
-- Developed from scratch a proof of concept using Angular 4 and D3.js
+- Developed from scratch a proof of concept data driven web application using Angular 4 and D3.js
+- Created a custom API using Node.js and Express to execute python scripts

 **Milton Keynes Theatre**
 *Front of House Supervisor*